 Alexey Bersenev received medical education and was certified as a general surgeon in Russia.
 After completing medical school, he received a PhD in transplantation/ pathology in 2003.
 Over the next six years, Alexey underwent post-doctoral training in the United States at Thomas Jefferson University and at Children’s Hospital of Philadelphia.
 During this period he gained expertise in immunology, hematology, stem cell biology, and published scientific papers.
 In 2011, Alexey started work as a cell processing technologist at the University of Pennsylvania.
 Over the next three years he received training in clinical cell processing in a GMP cell manufacturing facility.
 Since Feb.
 2015, Alexey is working at Yale University (Yale-New Haven Hospital) as Facility Director of the Clinical Cell Therapy Processing Laboratory and the Advanced Cell Therapy Laboratory.
 His expertise is in clinical manufacturing of cellular products for clinical trials, including product and process development, cell processing and culture, operations of academic GMP facilities and compliance with regulations.
 He is also Associate Research Scientist at the Department of Laboratory Medicine at Yale University.

 The core Team of Cell Trials Data consists of 3 people: Alexey Bersenev, MD PhD, Frances Verter, PhD, and Pedro Silva Couto, MSc.
 Alexey is currently the facility director of the clinical cell therapy processing and advanced cell therapy laboratories at Yale University.
 Frances and Pedro are the scientific staff of Parent's Guide to Cord Blood Foundation.
 Frances is the director of the Foundation and holds a PhD in astrophysics from Princeton University.
-Pedro has a Master of Science degree in biological engineering from Instituto Superior Técnico in Portugal, and is currently pursuing his PhD in this field at University College London.
+Pedro recently completed his PhD in biochemical engineering at University College London.